LogtalkDotOrg/logtalk3/adapters/NOTES.md

 A value of "yes" means at least partial support (but some limitations may be present and a recent version of the Prolog system may be required).
 A value of "no" may simply mean that the backend Prolog compiler doesn't provide a *compatible* implementation of the required features.
+For "partial" values, see the Prolog system notes.

 template adapter file